catseye/The-Platform/README.markdown

 This section highlights major changes from release to release.

+*   **0.4** (in progress)

+    *   Now based on shelf instead of toolshelf.  shelf is written in pure Bourne shell, so Python no longer needs to be built before sources can be docked.
+    *   Now built with version 0.4 of Funicular, which is also written in Bourne shell now, instead of Lua.
+    *   Updated versions of Falderal and Quylthulg.
+    *   Several new distributions, including Samovar, etc.

 *   **0.3**

     *   Updated versions of many Cat's Eye Technologies' distributions,